explodinglabs/jsonrpcclient/README.md

 received.

-You will want to catch ``RPCClientException`` in case there's a connection error or your request was unsuccessful.
+You will want to catch ``RPCClientException`` in case there's a connection problem or your request was unsuccessful and the server responded with "error".

     try:
         proxy.go()